sahatps/Computer-vision-image-processing/Iterative Refinement Triangulation for 3D Reconstruction of Reach-to-Grasp Movements Using Stereo Cameras/readme.md

 This project is licensed under the terms of the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---

 *Note: This project builds upon established methods in stereo vision and 3D reconstruction.
 For foundational concepts and algorithms, refer to resources such as the [OpenCV documentation on camera calibration and 3D reconstruction](https://docs.opencv.org/3.4/d9/d0c/group__calib3d.html) and relevant literature in computer vision.*

+*Note: This project builds upon established methods in stereo vision and 3D reconstruction.
+For foundational concepts and algorithms, refer to resources such as the [OpenCV documentation on camera calibration and 3D reconstruction](https://docs.opencv.org/3.4/d9/d0c/group__calib3d.html) and relevant literature in computer vision.*